TeknooSoftware/east-common/README.md

 License
 -------
-Space is licensed under the MIT License - see the licenses folder for details.
+East Common is licensed under the MIT License - see the licenses folder for details.

 Installation & Requirements
 ---------------------------